No, the Silhouette Cameo 4 does not currently have a tool for embossing paper, card stock or any other material.

-The Silhouette Cameo 4 does not currently have a tools for embossing paper, cardstock or any other material.
-While the toolset for the new machine released in late 2019 includes a new rotary blade for fabric and a Kraft blade for cutting thick materials, the Cameo 4’s toolset does not include an embossing tool.
+When considering a cutter for paper craft projects, a smart question to ask is “Can the Silhouette Cameo 4 emboss paper?”
+The toolset for the Cameo 4 includes a rotary blade for fabric and a Kraft blade for cutting thick materials.
+But the Cameo 4’s toolset does not include an embossing tool.

-First, you could wait and see if Silhouette releases a new tool for the Cameo 4 and revises their software.
+You could wait and see if Silhouette releases a new tool for the Cameo 4 and revises their software.

 If you are deciding whether or not to buy the Cameo 4 in the first place and embossing is on your “must have” list, consider the Cameo 4’s main competitor, the Cricut Maker.